no0tno0t/snake/README.md

 ### Libraries

  ## **Deployment**
-I deployed the website on GitHub pages via the following:
+I deployed the website on GitHub pages:

-You can play the game here:
+You can play the game here: https://no0tno0t.github.io/snake/

 ## **Credits**